Are you a person that grinds their teeth and want to know how to stop it?

 - Fractured teeth and/or teeth loss with the possibility of installing partial or complete dentures or implants to replace the damaged teeth

-- Sleep deprivation can cause the slowdown of the release of the human growth hormone, as well as interrupt deep sleep resulting in decreased memory function, metabolism, and muscle building.
-Sleep deprivation can also increase the risk of hypertension, strokes and diabetes, among others.
+- Sleep deprivation can cause the slowdown of the release of the human growth hormone, as well as interupt deep sleep resulting in decreased memory function, metabolism and muscle building.
+Sleep deprivation can also increase the risk of hypertension, strokes and diabetes.

-The bottom line: When you grind your teeth at night, your body is being deprived of the health benefits of uninterrupted sleep.
+The bottom line is that when you grind your teeth at night, your body is being deprived of the health benefits of uninterrupted sleep.
 You must then seek treatment for it and adopt the suggested methods!

 Be sure to know the pros and cons, as well as the suitability, of these general methods in your case.
-You may not require, for example, dental correction procedures but will benefit from medications and therapies.
+You may not require dental correction procedures but will benefit from medications and therapies.

 Your dentist may suggest methods in preserving or improving the appearance of your teeth.
 Emphasis must be made, nonetheless, that these methods may not stop your teeth grinding habit.

-- A splints or one of the best mouth guard is placed in the mouth and designed to keep the upper and lower teeth separated.
+- A mouth guard is placed in the mouth and designed to keep the upper and lower teeth separated.
 These oral appliances then prevent teeth damage caused by grinding, clenching and gnashing at night.
 These aren’t suitable for all people so ask your dentist first before using one of them.

 These methods will involve, an unnecessary and unwelcome expense for many understandably.
 But if you want to stop teeth grinding, you should seriously consider these options.